Last year's ECC Congress keynote speaker hopes to be an inspiration

 Although he began with the intention of helping other blind people, he soon realised the sighted got inspiration, too.

-And he’ll be doing just that at Vet Now’s ECC Congress, which will take place in a hi-tech virtual conference centre and will provide just as many networking opportunities as the traditional event in Leeds.
+He did just that at last year’s ECC Congress, which took place in a hi-tech virtual conference centre, providing just as many networking opportunities as the traditional event in Leeds.

-Internationally renowned vet professionals Dan Fletcher, Megan Brashear and Claire Sharp are among the high-profile speakers.
+Internationally renowned vet professionals Dan Fletcher, Megan Brashear and Claire Sharp were among the high-profile speakers.

-Miles will be telling delegates about the opportunities that can lie post-Covid-19 lockdown.
+Miles told delegates about the opportunities that lie ahead after the Covid-19 lockdown.

 “It has changed forever.
-My pandemic was going blind and in the early years I was wating until I could get my sight back again.
+My pandemic was going blind and in the early years, I was waiting until I could get my sight back again.

 “I was praying for a miracle, but you can’t live in the past.
 If you drive a car, your front windscreen is much bigger than your rear-view mirror because what lies ahead is more important.

-“The danger for many in the veterinary profession is that they may still be looking backwards and thinking they cam maybe go back to how they worked before coronavirus.
+“The danger for many in the veterinary profession is that they may still be looking backwards and thinking they can maybe go back to how they worked before coronavirus.

 “But while the next 10 years will be the most disruptive decade in human history, your quality of life isn’t determined by your circumstances.
 It’s determined by your response to them, just as vets have had to find other ways of working during the pandemic.